gavD/step-by-step-web-apps-with-lithium-php/_posts/2014-12-28-user-stories.markdown

 > **I want to** log in and log out
 > **So that** I can access user management but others cannot

-So that's a pretty small set of features, but it's enough for us :-) The application will be publically accessible from the company's intranet, but administrators will be able to log in and administrate the database.
+So that's a pretty small set of features, but it's enough for us :-) The application will be publicly accessible from the company's intranet, but administrators will be able to log in and administrate the database.

   \* obviously, such light descriptions of problems are an opportunity to educate your users and engage better with them.
 Please don't go thinking I'm all gung-ho about customer support!
 I'd hate someone to read this book and think "Davies is a total cowboy, I'm not hiring him!" ;-)